-Titan Invest charges a 1% wrap fee.
+Titan Invest charges a 1% wrap fee for assets over $10,000, or a flat $5.00 per month if your account size is less than $10,000.
 This means there are no other fees.
 The 1% refers to the assets you have under management.
 For a $10,000 portfolio, the fee is $100 per year.
 There are no performance fees (unlike a traditional hedge fund that may take 20%).

 Unlike a hedge fund, which can lock up your money for months, you can withdraw your money any time.
 It takes about two to four days to receive it.

 Titan Invest currently supports both taxable accounts, and recently added the ability to have IRA accounts.

 They also are able to be integrated into Personal Capital to track your holdings, but not Mint yet.